kaymen99/ipfs-storage-dapp/README.md

 ### Installation

-1. Install Brownie, Brownie is a python framework for smart contracts development,testing and deployments.
-It's quit like [HardHat](https://hardhat.org) but it uses python for writing test and deployements scripts instead of javascript
+1. Installing Brownie: Brownie is a python framework for smart contracts development,testing and deployments.
+It's quit like [HardHat](https://hardhat.org) but it uses python for writing test and deployements scripts instead of javascript.
    Here is a simple way to install brownie.
    ```
     pip install --user pipx